adamcze4/Team-Shuffle/README.md

 - team - player association
 - shuffle team members

+Frontend part is being developed with angular.
+Backend is Spring Boot based.

-I would like to dockerize and secure it at the very end Wish me good luck ;)
+I would like to dockerize and secure it at the very end.
+Wish me good luck ;)